ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ## 2. Application scenario

-Every year, italian schools are required to evaluate themselves on the basis of 11 criteria, among which are:
+School self-evaluation is a reflective process of internal school review.
+Every year, italian schools are required to assess themselves on the basis of 11 criteria, among which are:
 - Risultati scolastici (Overall student performance);
 - Risultati nelle prove nazionali standardizzate INVALSI (Student performance in the national INVALSI standardized tests).

-The schools are guided by a list of questions and grade themselves according to a 1-7 scale:
+The schools are guided by a list of questions and assign themselves grades according to a 1-7 scale:
 - 1 = Extremely critical
 - 3 = Moderately critical
 - 5 = Positive